AUTOIMMUNE & INFLAMMATION

 • Traditional antihistamines

-It’s also worth noting that some doctors may not know to look for histamine intolerance.
+It’s also worth noting that some doctors may not know to look for histamine intolerance or may mistake intolerances for allergic reactions.
 According to Dr. Kalika, that’s because while there’s a lot of evidence in practice that histamine intolerance is an issue, there isn’t much published clinical research about it.

 The good news?
 If you have a histamine intolerance, addressing the root cause should help resolve it over time, meaning you can enjoy histamine-rich foods again without symptoms.
 Finding that root cause can be a challenge, though, Kalika notes.
 “But at Parsley , we make an effort to identify the causes or triggers and work on eliminating them.”